Frontend Development Introduction for AI Era

 export async function GET() {

-// Can access the database
+// You can access the database here

 const users = await db.query('SELECT * FROM users');